Cristiano Dalbem

 layers

 Documenting how we'd model the data and the information would be shown to the users, including labels, textual descriptions, and visual representations of data.

-Spreadsheets are a potent prototyping tool that designers often overlook!
+I did a deep dive into everything available on the market, from other map-based web apps to some PDF cycling maps from cities worldwide.
 At this step, we validated that our solution seemed to be innovative and unique since there didn’t seem to exist anything precisely like it.
 Still, we found intersections with existing solutions that gave us inspiration and new ideas on how to solve the problems.
 We learned that:

 • Solutions based on OSM are very technical and hard to use, and none had clear instructions about the collaborative dimension and how to contribute to the mapping.